odinb/bash-plexamp-installer/README.md

 SSH access on "DietPi OS" as user: dietpi/dietpi and as root: root/dietpi<br />
 NOTE!!!
 DietPi is best-effort, and might not work.
-DietPi is best effort, and was last tested on 2025-07-22 on DietPi v9.14.2.
+DietPi is best effort, and was last tested on 2025-08-17 on DietPi v9.15.2.

-After SSH-ing to the SBC, on the "Raspberry Pi OS", change to root (```sudo -i```) and run script with:
+After SSH-ing to the SBC, on the "Raspberry Pi OS", change to root (```sudo su -i```) and run script with:

 ```bash <(wget -qO- https://raw.githubusercontent.com/odinb/bash-plexamp-installer/main/install_Plexamp_pi.sh)```